by Dr Adele Jackson

 A small round medal found in Queen Charlotte Sound in 1860, now held in Canterbury Museum’s numismatics collection, has a direct link with the Antarctic Circle crossing.
 Commissioned by Joseph Banks, botanist on board the first expedition, the Resolution and Adventure medal was designed specifically for the second voyage with one face featuring an image of the two expedition ships.
 Struck in copper-coloured metal alloy, they were produced to be given as gifts during encounters with local people when making landfall.

 A rendezvous point within Queen Charlotte Sound, a place where Cook had anchored 2 years previously, was agreed before the ships sailed south, just in case they became separated in the Southern Ocean.
 After successfully crossing the Circle, but not finding any sign of a southern continent, dense fog parted the vessels.
 They reconnected at Meretoto (Ship Cove) where the medals would have been freely given to local iwi.
-Over time one of these medals, found on Arapaoa Island, was passed down the generations to eventually find its forever home in the Museum collection.

 This well-travelled item that connects Antarctic and Aotearoa history will be on display in Canterbury Museum’s pop-up venue at a city centre site soon to be confirmed.